Vipul-7/event-hub/README.md

 Create and see the available tech events at the global level and expand your network.
-Previous repo with this project was deleted due to some issues so this is the new repo with the same project.
+-Previous repo with this project was deleted due to some issues so this is the new repo with the same project.

 ## Description